xR4YM0ND/Aged/Known_Bugs.md

 - Goblins

-- AdditionZ -> Campfire scare agressive wolfs ( maybe such a mechanic for other entitys as well )
+- Campfire scare agressive wolfs ( maybe such a mechanic for other entitys as well )

-- AdditionZ -> Max Iron Golem from the same Villagers
+- Max Iron Golem from the same Villagers

 - chew on bark ( willow ) to get medical benefits